Racine stages: Pinel and Rovner additional stages

 Stages 6–10 also include the addition of symptoms seen in stages one to five.

-Research into the cure for epilepsy is ongoing.
-Different levels of tolerance to outside stimulus exist for each patient.
-Some patients experience seizures with audio or visual stimulation.
-However, some patients are more sensitive to environmental factors than others.
-In most cases treatment from medication or surgery can help limit the prevalence of seizures.
-However, these treatment methods do not always cure the patient.

 Additional adaptations

 The classic five Racine stages have been adapted many times since their designation in 1972.
-Depending on the changes in stimuli intensity and duration, researches add or take away levels according to the reactions of the rat models.
+Depending on the changes in stimuli intensity and duration, researchers add or take away levels according to the needs of the study.
 While adaptations do exist to the Racine stages model, the original model has served as the backbone to the idea of creating a method for determining the intensity of a seizure.
 The use of the Racine stages can help further research into new solutions in epileptic treatment.